Radivarig/UPixelator_Documentation/README.md

 Thank you for purchasing UPixelator! ❤️
 If you like the asset I would appreciate your review!

+**AssetStore Reviews bug:**
+If you only see this message "Please download this asset to leave a review":
+Click on one of the N star blue rows and the "Write a Review" button will show up.

 ## Contact
 If you have any questions or feedback, please contact me at reslav.hollos@gmail.com.
-You can also join the [Discord server](https://discord.gg/uFEDDpS8ad)
+You can also join the [Discord server](https://discord.gg/uFEDDpS8ad)!

+## How to update!
+### v2 -> v2.1.0
+- Please first delete `Assets/Abiogenesis3d` and `Assets/Editor/Abiogenesis3d` folders
+- [Pixel Art Edge Highlights] install minimum v1.3 version
+### v1 -> v2
+- Please first delete `Assets/Abiogenesis3d` and `Assets/Editor/Abiogenesis3d` folders
+- [Pixel Art Edge Highlights] install minimum v1.1 version

 ## Quick start
 - Drag and drop `Prefabs/UPixelator` into scene.
 - Or open the scene under the `Example/Scenes` folder.
 - Otherwise go to the [Setup](#setup) section of this readme.

-## Upgrade v1 to v2
-- Please first remove `Abiogenesis3d` and `Editor/Abiogenesis3d` folders
-- [Pixel Art Edge Highlights] update to minimum v1.1 version

 ## Description
 `UPixelator` is a shaderless solution for pixelating 3d scenes with pixel creep reduction for orthographic camera.